 Some lenders offer “no-closing-cost” refinances, which, as the name implies, require no up-front closing costs.
 These can save you on out-of-pocket cash initially, but you’ll still end up paying the closing costs in other ways.
 In most cases, your closing costs get rolled into your loan balance, resulting in a larger loan amount, higher monthly payments, and more long-term interest costs.

 Sometimes, lenders will actually cover the closing costs for you, but they’ll charge you a higher interest rate instead.
-Either way, it’s important to run the numbers to determine if this type of mortgage refinance is right for you — especially if it results in more interest over the long haul.
+Either way, it’s important to run the numbers to determine if this type of mortgage refinance is right for you — especially if it results in more interest paid over the long haul.

 Learn more: How soon can you refinance your mortgage after buying a home?